CODAIT/MAX-cloud-deployment-cheatsheets/azure-cloud/README.md

      gke-max-cluster-...             us-west1-a  g1-small                   1...2        3...0        RUNNING
     ```

-2. Connect to the Kubernetes cluster.

-   You use `kubectl` to connect to the Kubernetes cluster.

-   > If necessary install it by running `az aks install-cli` before continuing.
+2. Get access credentials for this Kubernetes cluster using [az aks get-credentials](https://docs.microsoft.com/en-us/cli/azure/aks?view=azure-cli-latest#az-aks-get-credentials).

    ```
-   $ az aks get-credentials --resource-group default --name maxCluster
+   $ az aks get-credentials --name maxCluster --resource-group default
    ```

-3. List cluster nodes.
+3. List cluster nodes using [`kubectl get nodes`](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#get) to verify that you can access the cluster using the Kubernetes CLI.
    ```
    $ kubectl get nodes
     NAME                STATUS    ROLES     AGE       VERSION
     aks-nodepool...-0   Ready     agent     14m       v1.9.11
    ```

+You can now deploy the model-serving microservice using the image from the Containter Registry and expose it as a service.

-#### Deploy the container and expose it as a service
+#### Deploy the container image and expose it as a service

-1. Create a deployment from the container image on the Container Registry.
-In this example we are creating only a single pod.
-(The node size in your cluster limits how many replicas you can run at any point in time.)
+1. Create a deployment named `max-object-detector` from the container image using [`kubectl run`](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#run).

    ```
-   $ kubectl run max-object-detector --image=maxdeployments.azurecr.io/max-object-detector --replicas=1
+   $ kubectl run max-object-detector --image=maxregistry.azurecr.io/max-object-detector --replicas=1
     deployment.apps "max-object-detector" created
    ```

+   > Keep in mind that the cluster's node size effectively limits how many replicas you can run at any point in time.

-3. Wait until the desired number of pods was started.
+2. Wait until the desired number of replicas was started.

    ```
-   $ kubectl get pods
+   $ kubectl get pods --watch
     NAME                                READY     STATUS        RESTARTS   AGE
     max-object-detector-...h            1/1       Running       0          4m
    ```

-3. Expose the workload as a service.
+3. Expose the deployment as a public service using [`kubectl expose deployment`](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#expose).
+Choose a service name, map the container's port (container images are configured to use 5000 by default) to the desired service port (e.g. 80) and select a suitable [service type](https://kubernetes.io/docs/concepts/services-networking/service/#publishing-services-service-types).

    ```
-   $ kubectl expose deployment max-object-detector --port=80 --target-port=5000 --name=max-model-service --type=LoadBalancer --load-balancer-ip=''
+   $ kubectl expose deployment max-object-detector --port=80 --target-port=5000 --name=max-model-service --type=LoadBalancer --load-balancer-ip=''curl
     ...
    ```

-4. Retrieve the service's external IP address.
+4. Retrieve the microservice's external IP address using [`kubectl get service`](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#get).

    Service creation can take a couple minutes.
 Wait until an external IP address is displayed for the `max-model-service`.